plzdebugmycode/bsky-autolive/README.md

 | autoLive_streamDefaultLength | The time that you want your stream to be live on Bluesky measured in minutes.
 Values can be 1-240. |

 If you Navigate to the "Stream Start" action, right-click on the "OBS Studio - Streaming Started" trigger, and click "Test Trigger", these variables will be automatically populated in your Persistent Global Variable list but you will still need to populate them.

+## Troubleshooting
+- If the code encounters an error, a popup will be displayed containing the encountered error.
+(Windows Only)
+- If further troubleshooting is required, check the logs for messages starting with "BskyAutoLive".

 ## Future Work
 - Add a refreshing timer so that you remain live, even after the four-hour mark.